 Even if a country issues visas upon arrival, you must know if you must apply in advance.
 In the case of Vietnam, an American needs to have secured their visa before arrival.

 Which Countries Require Travel Visas?

 There are 196 counties in the world, and of those, only four are visa-free.
 Meaning that citizens of every country can enter without a travel visa.
 They are;

 What this means is that the other 192 countries have visa requirements.
 These requirements vary based on your citizenship.
 Check here to determine if you need a travel visa:

 When Do You Need To Apply for a Travel Visa?

 In almost all cases, you will need to apply for a travel visa before your trip begins.
 The processing time for travel visas varies wildly from a few days to a couple of months.
 Ideally, you will determine the travel visa requirements before you book your flights.
 And, this is an easy one to accomplish if you use iVisa.

 If you decide not to use iVisa, you will need to visit the embassy or consulate of the country you plan to visit.
 This is a time-consuming process that is not foolproof.
-For example, when you search for topics like Vietnam visas, most of the results that come up are visa service sites and not the embassy or consulate for Vietnam.
+For example, when you search for Vietnam visas, most of the results that come up are visa service sites and not the embassy or consulate for Vietnam.
 I’ve found this to be the case for many countries.

 Travel visas are not guaranteed, and in some cases, they are not granted electronically.
 Some Embassies may ask you to come in for an interview.
 Other times, they may require more documentation.
 Lastly, any fees you pay are none refundable regardless of approved or not.